abhayymishraa/project-manager-graphql/README.md

    ```sh
    cd project-manager-graphql
    ```
+   4. copy .env.example to .env in both client and server and replace your credentials
-   3. In terminnal use this command to run containers
+   5. In terminnal use this command to run containers
    ```sh
    docker compose up
    ```
-   4. Access website
+   6. Access website
    ```sh
    http://localhost:3000/
    ```